 This bill amends several sections of Florida Statutes related to residential property insurance, primarily focusing on enhancing transparency in rate filings and consumer protection.
-It introduces a requirement for residential property insurers to include a rate transparency report with any rate change filings starting October 1, 2026.
-These reports must be clear and concise, aiding consumer understanding, and include a breakdown of various cost factors such as reinsurance, claims, and profit margins.
-Insurers are also mandated to provide these reports to consumers upon coverage offers and renewals, indicating if the report is preliminary and subject to modification.
-Additionally, the Office of Insurance Regulation is tasked with establishing a comprehensive resource center on its website to provide consumers with accessible information about the insurance market, including tools for finding insurers and understanding coverage options.
+It introduces a requirement for residential property insurers to include a rate transparency report with any rate change filings submitted to the Office of Insurance Regulation, effective October 1, 2026.
+The report must be in a uniform format and include detailed breakdowns of various cost factors, such as reinsurance and claims costs, as well as contact information for consumer services.
+Insurers are also mandated to provide these reports to consumers alongside coverage offers and renewals, clearly indicating if the report is preliminary and subject to modification.

-Furthermore, the bill prohibits insurers from including the value of land when determining coverage amounts or adjusting claims for residential properties.
-It also clarifies that certain information related to rate filings is not considered a trade secret and must be publicly accessible.
-The bill aims to improve consumer awareness and understanding of their rights and the insurance process, including the establishment of a "Homeowner Claims Bill of Rights" that outlines the rights of policyholders in relation to claims handling.
+Additionally, the bill prohibits insurers from including the value of land when determining coverage amounts or adjusting claims for residential properties.
+It establishes a comprehensive resource center on the Office's website to aid consumer understanding of insurance, which will include market data, educational materials, and information on the claims process.
+The bill also clarifies that certain information related to rate filings is not considered a trade secret and is subject to public disclosure.
 The act is set to take effect on July 1, 2026.

 Statutes affected: S 832 Filed: 627.7142